oneapi-src/historical-assets-document-process/README.md

 ## Summary and Next Steps

 This reference kit presents an OCR solution specialized in the text recognition task through the implementation of a deep learning CRNN model.
-Furthermore, the CRNN text recogniton model leverages the optimizations given by Intel® Extension for PyTorch\*, Intel® Neural Compressor and Intel® Distribution of OpenVINO<sup>TM</sup> Toolkit to accelerate its training, inference and end-to-end processing capabilities while maintaining the accuracy.
+Furthermore, the CRNN text recogniton model leverages the optimizations given by Intel® Extension for PyTorch\*, Intel® Neural Compressor and the Intel® Distribution of OpenVINO<sup>TM</sup> toolkit to accelerate its training, inference and end-to-end processing capabilities while maintaining the accuracy.
 Based on this setup, this reference kit emerges as an efficient tool to build and deploy an OCR system that is is able to match the resources demands of different production environments, including edge devices.

-As next steps, the machine learning practitioners could adapt this OCR solution to train a different CRNN model with a custom dataset using Intel® Extension for PyTorch\*, quantize the trained model with either Intel® Neural Compressor or Intel® Distribution of OpenVINO<sup>TM</sup> Toolkit to assess its inference gains, and finally, incorporate the trained or quantized model into an end-to-end pipeline to extract text from complex input document images.
+As next steps, the machine learning practitioners could adapt this OCR solution to train a different CRNN model with a custom dataset using Intel® Extension for PyTorch\*, quantize the trained model with either Intel® Neural Compressor or the Intel® Distribution of OpenVINO<sup>TM</sup> toolkit to assess its inference gains, and finally, incorporate the trained or quantized model into an end-to-end pipeline to extract text from complex input document images.

 ## Learn More
 For more information about Predictive Asset Maintenance or to read about other relevant workflow examples, see these guides and software resources: